V. J. Jerome: Political career

-In 1924, Romain joined the Communist Party.
-In 1925, he married Rose Pastor Stokes, a writer and activist who was also of Polish Jewish ancestry and was seventeen years older than he.
-She had been married for 20 years to J.G.
+In 1924, Romain joined the CPUSA.
+In 1925, he married Rose Pastor Stokes, a writer and activist who was also of Polish Jewish ancestry and was seventeen years his senior.
+She had previously been married for 20 years to J.G.
 Phelps Stokes, a wealthy Episcopalian businessman in New York who supported a settlement house and other philanthropic ventures.
 They finally divorced over political differences; she was an advocate for birth control and political activism.

 Romain returned to college and in 1930, he received a Bachelor of Science degree from New York University.

 Stokes died of breast cancer in 1933 at the age of 53.
 Romain moved to Hollywood for a year to raise money for the Spanish Loyalists, or Republicans.
 Returning to New York in 1935, he became editor of The Communist, writing under the pseudonym V. J. Jerome.
-This magazine later became known in 1944 as Political Affairs.
+The magazine later became known in 1944 as Political Affairs.
 He served as its editor until 1955.
 In 1937, he married Alice Hamburger.

-Jerome, as he was known, was among the cultural spokesmen of the American Communist Party.
-He rose in the party hierarchy in the mid-1930s.
+Jerome, as he was known was among the cultural spokesmen of the CPUSA, rose in the party hierarchy in the mid-1930s.
 Membership grew during the economic upheaval and trials of the Great Depression.

 Between 1935 and 1965, Jerome wrote constantly.
-He wrote two autobiographical novels, A Lantern for Jeremy (released during the "Foley Square Trials" in 1952), and its sequel, The Paper Bridge (published posthumously in 1966).
-He also published a collection of vignettes, Unstill Waters (1964).
+He wrote two autobiographical novels, A Lantern for Jeremy (released during the Foley Square Trials in 1952), and its sequel, The Paper Bridge (published posthumously in 1966).
+He also published a collection of vignettes titled Unstill Waters (1964).

-A prolific writer, he created short stories, plays, and literary, and art criticism.
+A prolific writer, Jerome created short stories, plays, and literary, and art criticism.
 But he is best known for his political and cultural essays, such as "The Intellectuals and the War" (1940), "Culture in a Changing World" (1948), and "The Negro in Hollywood Films" (1950).
-During this period he was chairman of the Party's Cultural Commission and was "considered a bluntly dogmatic thinker," serving a role in the US similar to that of Zhdanov in the Soviet Union.
+During this period he was chairman of the CPUSA's Cultural Commission and was "considered a bluntly dogmatic thinker," serving a role in the US similar to that of Zhdanov in the Soviet Union.